SebastianSimon/firefox-omni-tweaks/README.md

 ## Where does this script work?

-The script works for me.
+The script works for _me_.
-And I’m running Firefox Nightly on Arch Linux.
+And _I’m_ running Firefox Nightly on Arch Linux.
 This is the software setup that I’ve _tested_ — it may work for other setups, too, and this script is likely to work with later versions as well:

 <!--